NZSL Fund - Questions and Answers

 - Round 3: 1 July 2016 to 30 June 2017

-The Policies and Criteria, approved annually by the Minister for Disability Issues, for the NZSL Fund provide clarity on the aims of the NZSL Fund, and the factors and processes to be used by the NZSL Board when making recommendations on its allocation.
+The NZSL Fund Policies and Criteria, approved annually by the Minister for Disability Issues, specify the aims of the NZSL Fund, and the factors and processes to be used by the NZSL Board when making recommendations on its allocation.

 How does the NZSL Board manage potential or actual conflicts of interest in carrying out its duties?

-The NZSL Board has adequate processes in place to manage potential, perceived and actual conflicts of interest.
-These management processes are set out in its Terms of Reference and are in accordance with the guidelines published by the State Services Commission and the Office of the Auditor General.
+The NZSL Board has processes in place to manage potential, perceived and actual conflicts of interest for all NZSL Board business including NZSL Fund applications.
+These conflict of interest management processes are set out in the NZSL Board’s Terms of Reference and the Conflict of Interest policy.
+Both the NZSL Board’s Terms of Reference and the Conflict of Interest policy are in accordance with the guidelines published by the State Services Commission and the Office of the Auditor General.

-Processes to manage conflicts of interest include maintaining a detailed register of members’ interests, and discussing it as the first agenda item for each meeting.
-NZSL Board rules also prevent the member from voting on the matter.
+Processes to manage conflicts of interest for all NZSL Board business including NZSL Fund applications include maintaining a register of members’ interests, and discussing it as the first agenda item for each meeting including NZSL Fund application review meetings.

-Prior to discussion on each application, the NZSL Board Chair checked the Conflicts Register and announced those who had declared a conflict of interest.
-The NZSL Board Chair then asked for any further conflicts of interest to be announced, and added to the register if any.
-NZSL Board members with a conflict of interest were removed from participating in the discussion for that application.
-They were also not able to answer any questions and could not vote.
-Where the NZSL Board Chair has a conflict of interest the board collectively select another NZSL Board member member to facilitate the discussion on that topic.
+Prior to NZSL Board discussions on NZSL Fund applications, the NZSL Board Chair checks the Conflicts Register (the register) and confirms those who declare a conflict of interest.
+The NZSL Board Chair then asks for any further conflicts of interest to be confirmed, and these are added to the register.
+NZSL Board members with a conflict of interest regarding funding applications are not able to vote.
+Where the NZSL Board Chair has a conflict of interest the board collectively selects another NZSL Board member to facilitate the discussion on that application.
+For full information go to:

 - Read the NZSL Board's Terms of Reference